tanshen/fast-rcnn/README.md

 (Concerning to original README.md, please refer to README_ORIG.md.)
 # Implementation of *Fast* R-CNN on Another Dataset: [Right Whale Recognition](https://www.kaggle.com/c/noaa-right-whale-recognition)
 Before starting to train your Fast-RCNN on another dataset with this tutorial, in order to avoid unknown errors which are unrelated to these steps, please ensure you've followed the original steps to reproduce the result of demo successfully.
+For trouble-shooting, see bottom of this file.

 ## Preparing Dataset
 Following the steps below, prepare your own dataset. (you may want to compare with similar steps listed at [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train) and [How to train fast rcnn on imagenet](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/))